 Author: Subprime Felon: Inside Federal Prison Camp

 Mental health issues can take a real toll on life.
-Because mental health issues go untreated after release, men with mental health issues are twice as likely to recidivate after release than men who do not.
 Success could almost be said to be completely out of reach due to the fact that underlying conditions prevent the ability to conduct oneself properly in society.
-Anger, paranoia, abrasiveness, high anxiety, mood swings, and other characteristics that are created during incarceration can cause major problems for many with creating positive relationships with employers and co-workers.
+Anger, paranoia, abrasiveness, high anxiety, mood swings, and other characteristics that are created during incarceration can cause major problems for many trying to create positive relationships with employers and co-workers.

 It is clear that success post-release depends highly on the help these men receive to rejoin society with positive hope for something beyond a life of crime.
 Recidivism is twice as likely to occur in those who are released from prison with untreated mental health issues.
 If mental health issues were treated properly, these men could have a chance at a productive life.

 Many don’t realize that male inmates must live a life completely isolated from civilized society, procure a heightened masculine mask fit for incarceration (in order to survive), and then are kicked back out into society.
 Often they are back in society with a completely different mentality than before their incarceration and are now without any genuine direction on how to survive outside prison walls.
 Considering all they’ve gone through just to pay their debt to society, these men have very little chance at success.